kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

   * [github.com/kamailio/kamailio-docs/pulls](https://github.com/kamailio/kamailio-docs/pulls)

-This version of the document is in GIT branch `master`.
+This version of the document is in GIT branch `5.2`.

 Errors and other issues can be reported via the tracker at: